-6. Sign-off on OKRs vertically
+6. Sign off OKRs vertically

-Each line manager and line report should feed back on each other’s OKRs, to ensure that OKRs cascade, and fall under the same focus areas.
-This creates vertical alignment throughout the organisation and helps to prevent disagreement over prioritisation and how ‘stretched’ certain results are.
+Each line manager and line report should feedback on each other’s OKRs, to ensure that OKRs cascade, and fall under the same focus areas.
+This creates vertical alignment throughout the organization and helps to prevent disagreement over prioritization and how ‘stretched’ certain results are.

 For example, let’s say a CMO has the following OKR:

-- Objective: Drive sustainable revenue growth in Q4.
+Objective: Drive sustainable revenue growth in Q4.

-- Key result: generate 2M in revenue from paid marketing and achieve 12 month payback on all campaign activity
+• Achieve 12 month payback on all campaign activity

 Then the Head of Acquisition, rather than having revenue-based goals, may have adoption and CPA targets:

-- Objective: Drive sustainable revenue growth in Q4.
+Objective: Drive sustainable revenue growth in Q4.

 7. Score and set new OKRs

 Ensure that your team’s strive to create focused OKRs.
 This means that they should set 1 to 3 Objectives and 1 to 3 Key Results per objective.
 This, in my experience, is the “sweet spot.”
 At Google the guide was to have up to 5 key results, but I found that this led to a lack of focus.

 Tips on how to write OKRs

-- Your Objectives should be memorable qualitative descriptions of what you want to achieve.
+• Your Objectives should be memorable qualitative descriptions of what you want to achieve.
 Objectives should be short, inspirational and engaging.
 They should also be ambitious and feel somewhat uncomfortable.
 They answer the question “Where do I want to go?”.

-- Your Key Results are a set of metrics that measure your progress towards an objective.
+• Your Key Results are a set of metrics that measure your progress towards an objective.
 Key Results are quantitative and measurable.
 They answer the question “How will I know I’m getting there?”.

-- When Key Results are directly related to fiscal results: In some businesses it may make sense to have two targets for each key result.
+• When Key Results are directly related to fiscal results: In some businesses it may make sense to have two targets for each key result.
 At Vinted we set a 0.6 score and a 1.0 score.
 The 0.6 score is what you confidently think you can achieve (realistic) and the 1.0 is a more stretched goal.
 This approach enables us to think big, whilst at the same time helping us to improve the accuracy of financial forecasting, by aligning our model closer to the 0.6.
 Wherever possible we also break these key results down monthly, so that we can report on how we are delivering more frequently.

 For example, the Head of Acquisition at Company X may have the following objective: